BotTech/sbt-turtles/README.md

 This plugin was generated from the [BotTech/sbt-autoplugin.g8] Giter8 template.

-Credit to these Open Source projects:
+Credit to these open source projects:
 * [dwijnand/sbt-dynver]
 * [dwijnand/sbt-travisci]
 * [ohnosequences/sbt-github-release]